RyanClementsHax/notes/languages/css/css.md

 ## Media queries
 - these DO NOT add ANYTHING to specificity of rules
 - cannot use custom properties in media queries

+## Tips
+- overriding css frequently (reactive css) (e.g. `!imporant`) is a sign that you need to make new classes/rules and that your css system is too complex
+  - (think about how easy tailwind is to use because they have rules that work very well together with sensible defaults that are easy to override)